Skip to main content

 .tap(e => Console.printLine(e.value))

-The problem with this approach is that we are committing offsets for each record that we consume.
-This will cause a lot of overhead and will slow down the consumption of the records.
-To avoid this, we can aggregate the offsets into batches and commit them all at once.
+While this works, it is not very performant.
+The problem with this approach is that we are committing offsets for each record separately.
+This causes a lot of overhead and slows down the consumption of records.
+To avoid this, we can aggregate offsets into batches and commit them all at once.
 This can be done by using the ZStream#aggregateAsync along with the Consumer.offsetBatches sink:

 import zio._